MislavJaksic/Prototyping/WebProgramming/JavaScriptTutorial/README.txt

 ### Object prototypes

-Prototype object: similar to a class, a template.
+Prototype object: each object inherits properties and function from a prototype object.
-                  part of the prototype (inheritance) chain.
+                  a prototype object can inherit from another prototype object, forming a prototype chain. object prototype =! prototype property.
                     methods and properties are accessed by "walking up" the prototype chain, they are not copied!
-                    example: my_obj.help() -> check if .help() is defined in my_object, if not, go up the chain to it't prototype my_proto and it it is not defined there, go further up
+                    example: child_obj.help() -> check if .help() is defined in child_object, if not, go up the chain and if check it .help() is defined in parent_obj, if not check grandparent_obj...

-Manipulating prototypes: strange.
+JavaScript inheritance system allows function to be implied, overridden and altered just like in any other language.

 ### Inheritance in JavaScript